📓

 • remote updates are mostly ad-hoc

-• authorization protocols such as OAuth2 have lacked adoption for IoT, despite their potential, because the security model is hard to implement (mutual TLS often seems easier for developers, although that requires advanced networking setup).
+• authorization protocols such as OAuth2 have lacked adoption for IoT, despite their , because the security model is hard to implement (mutual TLS often seems easier for developers, although that requires advanced networking setup).

 Those choices are flawed trade-offs, because if customers/patients are relying on the information collected by these sensors, then an attacker can easily tamper or forge that information.